jflamy/owlcms4/src/main/markdown/docs/index.md

 >
 > **On-site or Cloud**
 >
 > You can run the program on a laptop at the competition site.
-Or if you prefer, in the cloud, without having to install anything, without fees.
+Or if you prefer, in the cloud, without having to install anything, using free hosting services.

 ## Gallery